Need Help? Give us a call.

-When you’re gearing up to start your own small business, a lot of exciting tasks need to get done: locking down your perfect business idea, choosing your business’s name, getting the word out, financing startup costs, and so on.
+When you’re preparing to start your own small business, there are many exciting tasks to get done: locking down the perfect business idea, choosing your business’s name, getting the word out, and so on.

-But knowing which one you need to operate in your state and in your specific industry isn’t so cut-and-dry.
-Depending on the kind of small business you run, you need to obtain local, county, state, or federal small business licenses.
+Unfortunately, knowing what type of business license you need to operate in your state and in your specific industry isn’t so simple.
+Depending on the kind of small business you run, you may need to obtain local, county, state, or federal small business licenses.

-This being said, the business licenses and permits on this list may be required by your local, county, or city governments, so be ready to check for them all at the appropriate government office.
+This being said, the business licenses and permits on this list may be required by your local, country, or city governments, so you’ll want to be sure to check for each type at the appropriate government office.

 The most basic type of business license you may need is a local business operating license, which, as the name suggests, essentially grants you the right to operate your business.

-You might need your local or city government to issue you a local small business license to operate within your town’s or city’s limits.
+Therefore, you might need your local or city government to issue you a local operating license to start and run your business within your town’s or city’s limits.

-Your city’s business license department will, of course, be specific to your location, so you need to locate the office on your own to obtain this small business license.
+Your city’s business license department will, of course, be specific to your location, so you’ll need to locate the office on your own to obtain this type of business license.
 If you don’t know where to start, your best bet is to go to your local city hall or courthouse to find the office where can obtain your business license.
 You also can use the SBA’s small business resource search tool to find local business requirements based on your area.

-And if you’re starting a business that technically is outside of your closest city limits, this general business operating license might come from your county’s government office.
+Additionally, if you’re starting a business that is technically outside of your closest city limits, you may need to acquire this license from your county government office.

 Once you fill out and file your local business license application, the city zoning department usually checks to make sure that your business’s location and area are zoned for your type of business and the parking area around your business meet the local zoning codes.

-You might be starting a business in an area that’s already been zoned for the type of business you’re starting.
-Lucky you—no need to worry about adding specific zoning and land use permits to the list of small business licenses you need to obtain.
+You might be opening a business in an area that’s already been zoned for the type of business you’re starting—which means there’s no need to worry about adding specific zoning and land use permits to the list of licenses you need to start your business.

-But you can’t operate your business in an area if it’s not zoned for your type of business.
-You need to get a variance or conditional-use permit in order to operate in that area.
+However, you can’t operate your business in an area if it’s not zoned for your type of business.
+In this case, you’ll need to get a variance or conditional-use permit in order to operate in that area.
 You’ll need to present your case for business before your city’s planning committee to get the variance.
 When you present your business for land use permits, you’ll just need to show that operating your business in that area won’t significantly disrupt the character and safety of the neighborhood you plan to operate in.

-If you’re lucky enough to be starting your business in the perfect space, maybe you won’t need to worry about small business licenses and permits for your building.
+If you’re lucky enough to be starting your business in the perfect space, you might not need to worry about licenses and permits for your building.

-Your licensed contractor that you’re working with should know everything you need to secure with your local government for your business.
+The licensed contractor that you’re working with should know the building permits you’ll need to secure with your local government to start your business.

 Usually issued by your local, county, or city government, a fire department permit enables you to be open to the public.
 A permit from your fire department is especially necessary if your business uses flammable materials.

-Some cities require that you have these small business licenses from the fire department before you open your doors for business.
+Some cities require that you have this type of small business license from the fire department before you open your doors for business.
 Others just require periodic inspections and certificates of inspection to keep your business open.

 Every business owner should check to see if they need a fire department permit.
-But businesses that serve the public—think restaurants, retirement homes, hotels, day-care centers, gym studios, etc.—definitely need these small business licenses.
+But operations that serve the public—think restaurants, retirement homes, hotels, day-care centers, gym studios, etc.—definitely will need this license to start their business.

-If you’re operating a restaurant, starting a cafe, or opening a fitness facility—anything that could possibly relate to people’s health, you’ll need to pay close attention to any health licenses that are required to start your business.
+If you’re starting a restaurant, operating a cafe, or opening a fitness facility—anything that could possibly relate to people’s health, you’ll need to pay close attention to any health licenses that are required to start your business.

 Most local governments have health permits that small businesses in the area need to operate.
 The requirements you face for your business, again, will entirely depend on your local government.
-So go to your local town hall to figure out the health permits you need to operate your business in the area.
+Therefore, you should work with your local town agency to figure out the health permits you need to operate your business in the area.

 You might not have known it, but some cities and counties have restrictions on what your business’s signage can look like.
 This could refer to various elements of your signage: the size, location, visibility, lighting, and so on.

-If your business’s signage isn’t up to your local government’s requirements—and you have the licensing and permits to show it—your business could suffer from some serious fines.
-So to make sure your signs are legal, check in with your local government on what kind of small business licenses you need to follow signage codes.
+If your business’s signage isn’t up to your local government’s requirements—and you don’t have the necessary licensing and permits—your business could suffer from some serious fines.
+Therefore, to ensure that your signs are legal, check in with your local government on what types of business licenses you need to follow signage codes.

-Environmental small business licenses and permits mostly fall at the state and federal government level, but it’s worth mentioning while we’re listing off your local small business licenses requirements.
+Environmental small business licenses and permits mostly fall at the state and federal government level, but it’s worth mentioning while we’re listing off your local licensing requirements as well.

 Local governments are increasingly looking to protect their population and land’s health by regulating small businesses in the area.
 Environmental permits might regulate where you can produce and sell, air and water quality levels in your area, and waste removal requirements.
 Air quality boards are popping up all over the United States, so it’s important to check if you need a specific environmental license or permit with your local government.